jwsteens/uartRudder/README.md

 Additionally, download the analogUartClasses.py and pico_functions_v1_1.py libraries to the RPi.
 # Operation
 Having installed the peripherals and their connections properly, the program should work out of the box.
+Run asyncUart.py on your RPi.
 Try changing the potentiometer to see what happens!

 For more accurate readings, the potentiometer can be calibrated.
 Press the button, or connect the pin to V+ to initiate the calibration process.
 Turn the potentiometer all the way up and down, then put it back in the center.
 Press the button again and calibration is done.